DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 ## Python3 version
 For compatibility reasons, the code in dev branch should be python3.8 compliant.

+## Submisison Approval
+With the exception of new parsers and parser improvements, it is recomended that you get in touch with us to discuss changes prior to dedicating time and resources.
+We are working on defining clear guidelines on direction and acceptable PRs, but in the meantime, please get in touch with a core mod or a maintainer on Slack.

 ## Submitting Pull Requests

 The following are things to consider before submitting a pull request to